thephez/dash-docs/_includes/devdoc/guide_block_chain.md

-transaction's outputs exceed its inputs, the transaction will be rejected---but if the inputs exceed the value of the outputs, any difference in value may be claimed as a [transaction fee][/en/glossary/transaction-fee]{:#term-transaction-fee}{:.term} by the Bitcoin [miner][/en/glossary/mining]{:#term-miner}{:.term} who creates the block containing that transaction.
+transaction's outputs exceed its inputs, the transaction will be rejected---but if the inputs exceed the value of the outputs, any difference in value may be claimed as a [transaction fee][/en/glossary/transaction-fee]{:#term-transaction-fee}{:.term} by the Dash [miner][/en/glossary/mining]{:#term-miner}{:.term} who creates the block containing that transaction.
-For example, in the illustration above, each transaction spends 10,000 satoshis fewer than it receives from its combined inputs, effectively paying a 10,000 satoshi transaction fee.
+For example, in the illustration above, each transaction spends 10,000 duffs fewer than it receives from its combined inputs, effectively paying a 10,000 duff transaction fee.

 {% endautocrossref %}